SumiSastri/dev-blogs/docs/RESOURCES.md

-# READING AND REFERENCE LIST
+# IEEE citation guidelines

 Each section has a reading and reference list

-## __Citation styles examples - Insitute of Electrical and Electronics Engineers guidelines__
+## __Citation styles examples - Institute of Electrical and Electronics Engineers guidelines__

 #### Blogs
 _Citation order_